.:SAVED OR UNSAVED? — THAT IS THE QUESTION – A detailed analysis of the Mormon “Gospel” Salvation Requirements

 We could not keep the law.
 No matter how hard we try to measure up, our righteousness amounts only to “filthy rags.”
 Hence, as the above verses proclaim, once an individual has placed his complete trust in “the redemption that is in Christ Jesus,” it is the righteousness of Christ that is imputed to one’s account.
 Resting in “his [Christ’s] righteousness” which is “without the law,” we receive the “remission of sins,” and Jesus becomes to us not only the one who is “just” (righteous) but the one who “justifies” (declares righteous) those of us who “believeth in Jesus.”
 “Therefore we conclude that a man is justified [declared righteous] by faith without the deeds of the law.”30.

-Unlike the Jesus of Mormonism who paid our sin “debt” and requires repayment of the “debt” through obedience to “laws” and “ordinances,” the Jesus of the Bible paid our sin debt in full and “freely” offers us “his righteousness” in exchange for our sin.
+Unlike the LDS Jesus who paid our sin “debt” and requires repayment of the “debt” through obedience to “laws” and “ordinances,” the Jesus of the Bible paid our sin debt in full and “freely” offers us “his righteousness” in exchange for our sin.

 From the very moment we individually yield control of our lives to the Lordship of Christ, Jesus sets us free from the bondage of sin and death and creates within us a new heart and a new spirit.
 No longer are we striving to make our lives acceptable by outward conformity to a set of “laws” and “ordinances.”
 It is God’s Spirit who motivates our hearts from within and transforms our lives from the inside out.

 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
 (2 Corinthians 5:17, King James Bible)